g-najera/Network-Device-Configuration/README.md

 # Network Configuration Management

+These are example/demo roles only.
+You may need to do a large amount of customization to make these work for you and your specific network environments!

 Ansible network roles to perform a base configuration of the following network devices:

 - Arista EOS